Waterford City & County Archives homepage

 Visiting the Archives

-The City and County Archive welcomes all visitors to the Archive and the Archivist and staff will provide every assistance that they can to identify the records that will be of interest to you for your research.
 However, the staff cannot do research on your behalf.
 Members of the public may view the archives and may carry out research in accordance with the rules laid down by the archivist to ensure the safety of the archives.
-We also maintain a Facebook page and a set of presentations on Slideshare.
+We also maintain a Facebook page.

 Donating and Depositing Archives

-Copyright is a legal right over "intellectual property" .
+Copyright is a legal right over “intellectual property”.
 It restricts the right to reproduce any original work by an individual or organisation.
 Permission from the copyright owner must be sought to reproduce/publish their work.
 The records in the City and County Archive can be consulted for private study or research but copyright permission must be sought if you intend to reproduce or publish any of the archives in the City and County Archive.
-In the case of the local authority records in the City and County Archive you can apply to the Archivist for permission to publish.
+In the case of the local authority records in the City and County Archive, you can apply to the Archivist for permission to publish.

 The City and County Archive may not hold copyright ownership on private collections and you are responsible for gaining copyright permission to reproduce or publish from these collections and for any failure to comply with copyright legislation.
 A copy of the Copyright and Related Rights Act, 2000 can be found here.

-The images used on the website are copyright and cannot be used without permission.
 The City and County Archive has made every effort to acknowledge copyright owners and the Archivist would appreciate it if any copyright owner not acknowledged on the website would get in contact so that this can be rectified.

 Accessing Personal Information